rarredondojr/Markdown-Previewer/README.md

 # Markdown Previewer

-An app that servers random quotes to the user when a button is clicked.
+An app that allows the user to enter markdown in the editor and see a preview of it.

 ## Getting Started